robertobermejo/robertobermejo.github.io/content/post/Hugo-plus-Github-equals-to-Hello-World.md

 robertobermejo.es
 {{< /codeblock >}}

-On the github repository, it's presented the following option.
+When you access to github repository settings page, the following option appears.
 {{< image classes="fancybox" src="/github/page_settings_before.png" thumbnail-width="80%" title="Image of github settings before activate that option" >}}
 It's needed that mark master as default branch for the site
 {{< image classes="fancybox" src="/github/page_settings_selected.png" thumbnail-width="80%" title="Image of github selecting the master branch as branch for github pages" >}}
 Finally, if the CNAME file is uploaded, the following picture should appear
-{{< image classes="fancybox" src="/github/page_settings_domain.png" thumbnail-width="80%" title="Image of github settings after activate the branch and setting the custom domain option" >}}
+{{< image classes="fancybox" src="/github/page_settings_domain.png" thumbnail-width="80%" title="Image of github settings after activatin the branch and setting the custom domain option" >}}

 Now, It's time to configure github actions.
 For that, we need a docker image.
-The "official" image that I see on [Docker hub](https://hub.docker.com/r/gohugoio/hugo) it's outdated, for this reason I upload a new image on [my account](https://hub.docker.com/r/robertobermejo/hugo).
+The "official" image that I see on [Docker hub](https://hub.docker.com/r/gohugoio/hugo) "it's outdated, so I uploaded a new image on [my account](https://hub.docker.com/r/robertobermejo/hugo).

 As I want to use a custom image, It's needed to add the file ".github/workflow/main.yml" on the repository with the following code:
 {{< codeblock "yaml" >}}